Podcast: Play in new window | Download

 I tested this mic with phantom power through a Focusrite Scarlett Solo (2nd Gen) interface.
 Other condenser mics, even inexpensive ones, sound great through this.

+But this mic is mislabeled as a condenser mic.
+And it’s a bad mic.
 Look at the pictures here.
 First, they make it VERY hard to take apart, because they don’t want you looking inside.
 Every other condenser mic in the world screws apart easily.
 I had to destroy this to open it, and even that took some muscle power.

 Second, that’s not what a condenser mic capsule looks like.
 By the time I took it apart, I discovered a TINY crappy aluminum foil element, maybe 4 mm across.
 It’s the thing inside the thing my pen is pointing to in one picture.